Dig-A-Hash/vuetify-nft-gallery/README.md

 # Vuetify NFT Gallery

-This is a Web Front-End written with Vue 3 and Vuetify.
-There are several other re-usable resources included like pinia stores, components, and composables that can be used to call any EVM based blockchain for NFTs, even if the browser does not have a wallet installed.
+This is a Web Front-End written with [Vue 3](https://vuejs.org/guide/introduction.html) and [Vuetify](https://dev.vuetifyjs.com/en/introduction/why-vuetify/#what-is-vuetify3f).
+There are several other re-usable resources included like [Pinia](https://pinia.vuejs.org/introduction.html) stores, [components](https://vuejs.org/guide/components/registration.html), and [composables](https://vuejs.org/guide/extras/composition-api-faq.html) that can be used to call any EVM based blockchain for NFTs using [Ethers.js](https://github.com/ethers-io/ethers.js), even if the browser does not have a wallet installed.
 See the following files for more info...

 ```
 ./src/composables/